nosas/blog/deep_learning_python/ch3/article.md

 After compiling the model, we can fit it to data by calling the `fit()` method.
 The `fit()` method implements the training loop using a few key arguments:

 - The `data` (inputs and targets) to train on.
-Data is typically passed in as a Numpy array or Tensorflow `Dataset` object.
+Data is typically passed in as a Numpy array or TensorFlow `Dataset` object.
 - The number of `epochs` to train for: how many times the training loop should iterate over the entire dataset.
 - The batch size (optional): the number of samples to train on before updating the model's parameters.